bino86it/bino86it/README.md

-- 👋 Hi, I’m @bino86it
+- 👋 Hi, I’m @bino86it, beginner coder
-- 👀 I’m interested in Beginner Coding
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...